static-frame/static-frame/doc/source/intro.rst

 StaticFrame aspires to have comparable or better performance than Pandas.
 While this is already the case for some core operations (See :ref:`performance`), some important functions are far more performant in Pandas (such as reading delimited text files via ``pd.read_csv``).
 StaticFrame provides easy conversion to and from Pandas to bridge needed functionality or performance.

-StaticFrame does not implement its own types or numeric computation routines, relying entirely on NumPy.
+StaticFrame relyies entirely on NumPy for types and numeric computation routines.
 NumPy offers desirable stability in performance and interface.
-For working with SciPy and related tools, StaticFrame exposes easy access to NumPy arrays.
+For working with SciPy and related tools, StaticFrame exposes easy access to NumPy arrays, conversion to and from Pandas and Arrow, and support for reading from and writing to a wide variety of storage formats.